NaturalNode/natural/README.md

 =======

 "Natural" is a general natural language facility for nodejs.
-Stemming, classification and phonetics are currently supported.
+Stemming, classification, phonetics and some inflection are currently supported.

 It's still in the VERY (and I mean VERY) early stages, and I'm VERY (yes, again, VERY) interested in bug reports, contributions and the like.